Applying for a Permit

 For Commercial & Industrial projects as well as Subdivisions, the Floodplain Use Permitting process is included as a step within the Community Development Department’s Site Plan Review or Subdivision Review & Platting process.

 For single lot residential development such as new homes or accessory buildings, a Floodplain Use Permit must be applied for separately from a Building Permit.
-Due to the requirements that may be imposed on your proposed structure (such as elevating the building to one foot above the base flood elevation), it is highly recommended that you apply for a Floodplain Use Permit prior to applying for a Building Permit.
+Due to the requirements that may be imposed on your proposed structure (such as elevating the building to one foot above the base flood elevation), it is highly recommended that you wait to apply for a Floodplain Use Permit until after you have applied for a Building Permit.

 If your project is located within a County Dependent Community, then a Floodplain Use Permit from Pinal County will be required before the City or Town will approve your development plans or permit.
 Pinal County has 7 County Dependent Communities who rely on Pinal County to perform their Floodplain Management.
 These communities include Coolidge, Eloy, Kearny, Mammoth, Maricopa, Superior, and Winkleman.